D00mch/DelegateAdapters/README.md

 # DelegateAdapters
-Simplify the creation of `RecyclerView` adapters with different view types with this library, which is inspired by Hannes Dorfmann's [AdapterDelegates](https://github.com/sockeqwe/AdapterDelegates).
+Simplify the creation of `RecyclerView` adapters with different view types using this library, which is inspired by Hannes Dorfmann's [AdapterDelegates](https://github.com/sockeqwe/AdapterDelegates).

 There is also an [article](https://habr.com/post/341738/) about it in Russian on Habr.